Injury Prevention & Movement Assessment

-What to expect from your Initial Evaluation?
+What to expect from your Movement Assessment?

 All interactions between the physical therapist and client are completely confidential.
 Informed consent is required prior to initial assessment.
 Written and verbal consent is also required before the therapist can share any information with your medical doctor, specialist, coach or employer.